bchenley/TorchSequence/README.md

 ## PyTorch Lightning Integration

-TorchSequence seamlessly integrates with PyTorch Lightning, providing an easy-to-use interface for training and running experiments.
+TorchSequence integrates with PyTorch Lightning, providing an easy-to-use interface for training and running experiments.
 Leverage the power of PyTorch Lightning's capabilities, such as distributed training and automatic optimization, to enhance your time series analysis workflow.

 ## Result Visualization